 Reaching new heights in the glazing industry

 The use of more glass in buildings is becoming increasingly more popular with architects.
-Innovative technology allows for more unusual shapes as well as more sustainable products to be produced with glass.
+Innovative technology will allow for more unusual shapes as well as more sustainable products to be produced with glass.
 But what about cleaning glass structures at height?

 It’s used in windows, facades, roofs, elevators, balcony railings and internal structures such as stairs and inter-level pathways.
 Not only is “structural glazing” becoming more popular but high-tech coatings to the glazing provide higher energy efficiency.